-- 1. The student must meet the academic criteria set forth in the School Board policy on school sponsored extracurricular activities which states that students must be passing 5 academic classes per week in order to be eligible for extracurricular activities. - 2.
-The parent(s)/guardian(s) must provide written permission for the student's participation, giving the District full waiver of responsibility of the risks involved. - 3.
-The student must present a certificate of physical fitness issued by a licensed physician, an advanced practice nurse, or a physician assistant who assures that the student's health status allows for active athletic participation. - 4.
+- 1. The student must meet the academic criteria set forth in Board policy 6:190, Extracurricular and Co-Curricular Activities. - 2.
+A parent/guardian of the student must provide written permission for the student's participation, giving the District full waiver of responsibility of the risks involved. - 3.
+The student must present a current certificate of physical fitness issued by a licensed physician, an advanced practice nurse, or a physician assistant.
+The Pre-Participation Physical Examination Form, offered by the Illinois High School Association and the Illinois Elementary School Association, is the preferred certificate of physical fitness. - 4.
 The District has purchased student accident insurance coverage for all students for injuries incurred while participating in school sponsored activities including athletics.
 If students have other insurance coverage, then the District's coverage is secondary. - 5.
-The student and his or her parent(s)/guardian(s) must complete forms required by the Illinois High School Association (IHSA) concerning its performance-enhancing substance testing program, implemented in accordance with State law, before the student may participate in an athletic competition sponsored or sanctioned by IHSA.
+The student must agree to follow all conduct rules and the coaches' instructions. - 6.
+The student and his or her parent(s)/guardian(s) must provide written consent to random drug and alcohol testing pursuant to the Extracurricular Drug and Alcohol Testing Program. - 7.
+The student and his or her parent(s)/guardian(s) must: (a) comply with the eligibility rules of, and complete any forms required by, any sponsoring association (such as, the Illinois Elementary School Association, the Illinois High School Association, or the Southern Illinois Junior High School Athletic Association), and (b) complete all forms required by the District including, without limitation, signing an acknowledgment of receiving information about the Board's concussion policy 7:305, Student Athlete Concussions and Head Injuries.